serverlessworkflow/specification/specification.md

 define when the service operations should be invoked during workflow execution, as well as the data parameters passed to them if needed.

-Note that with Serverless Workflow, we can also define service invocations via events.
+Note that with Serverless Workflow, we can also define invocation of services which are triggered via an event.
 To learn more about that, please reference the [event definitions](#Event-Definition) section, as well as the [actions definitions](#Action-Definition) [eventRef](#EventRef-Definition) property.